oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 - sFractal Consulting - blah blah and link to a package
 - G2 -ok to put? what bringing?
 - AT&T - ok to put? what bringing?
-- Symantec - ok to put? what bringing?
+- Broadcom/Symantec - ok to put? what bringing?

 ## What usecases addressed?
 It is not required, but hoped, that attendees will publish use cases of interest